 - Sculpting a sexy and sleek midsection

-Before deciding to undergo abdominoplasty, women should consider whether they may have children in the future.
+Before deciding to undergo abdominoplasty, women should consider whether they want to have children in the future.
 Although getting a tummy tuck will not have any negative effects on pregnancy, a pregnancy may undo some of the positive effects of the surgery.
 It is an exceptional procedure for mothers who are done having children.

 Patients who are good candidates for a tummy tuck are close to their ideal weight and are in good health.